mitre/modbus/README.md

 3. Enable the modbus plugin by adding `- modbus` to the list of enabled plugins in `conf/local.yml` or `conf/default.yml` (if running Caldera in insecure mode)

 ### Version
-This plugin is compatible with the current version of Caldera v4.1.0 as of 26 Jan 2023.
-This can be checked out using the following method:
+This plugin is compatible with Caldera version 4.2.0 and version 5.0.0.
+The latest version of Caldera can be checked out using the following method:
 ```
 git clone --recursive https://github.com/mitre/caldera.git
 ```